Hyperparameter Optimization for Unsupervised Outlier Detection: Introduction

 However, unsupervised OD algorithms face evaluation challenges---they do not have access to (external) ground truth labels, and most of them (e.g., LOF and Isolation Forest (iForest) \cite{liu2008isolation}) do not have an (internal) objective function to guide the learning either.
 Even for the OD algorithms with an internal objective (e.g., reconstruction loss in RAE), its value does not necessarily correlate with the actual detection performance \cite{ding2022hyperparameter}.
 Thus, HPO for unsupervised OD remains underexplored, where the key is reliable model evaluation.

 Moving beyond proposing another detection algorithm, we study this important \underline{H}yper\underline{P}arameter \underline{O}ptimization for unsupervised \underline{OD} problem, and introduce (to our best knowledge) \textit{the first solution} called \method.
-In a nutshell, \method leverages meta-learning to enable (originally supervised) SMBO for unsupervised OD hyperparameter optimization.
-To overcome the infeasibility of evaluation in unsupervised OD, \method leverages meta-learning that carries over past experience on prior datasets/tasks to more efficient learning on a new task.
+In a nutshell, \method leverages meta-learning to enable (originally supervised) SMBO for efficient unsupervised OD hyperparameter optimization.
+To overcome the infeasibility of evaluation in unsupervised OD, \method uses meta-learning that carries over past experience on prior datasets/tasks to more efficient learning on a new task.
 To that end, we build a meta-database with historical performances of a large collection of HPs on an extensive corpus of existing OD benchmark datasets, and train a \textit{proxy performance evaluator} (\ftrain) to evaluate HPs on a new dataset \textit{without labels}.
-By plugging \ftrain into SMBO, \method can iteratively and efficiently identify promising HPs to evaluate and output the best.
-Additionally, we use meta-learning to facilitate SMBO in \method by \textit{initializing} and \textit{transferring knowledge} from similar historical tasks to the surrogate function of the new task.
+With \ftrain, \method can iteratively and efficiently identify promising HPs to evaluate and output the best.
+Additionally, we use meta-learning to further facilitate \method by \textit{initializing} and \textit{transferring knowledge} from similar historical tasks to the surrogate function of the new task.
 We find it important to remark that \method is strictly an HPO technique other than a new detection algorithm.

 \textbf{Performance}.
 Fig. \ref{fig:rae_demo} (left) shows the huge performance variation (up to 37$\times$) for a set of 384 deep RAE HPs on \texttt{Thyroid} data, where \method is significantly better than expectation (i.e. random selection), as well as selection by min. reconstruction loss (MinLoss); ours is one of the top HPs.
 In Fig. \ref{fig:rae_demo} (right), we show that \method is significantly better than a group of diverse and competitive baselines (see Table \ref{table:baseline}) on a 39 dataset database.
 We also demonstrate \method's generality on non-deep OD algorithm LOF with both discrete and continuous HP spaces in Fig. \ref{fig:lof_demo}, as well as the popular iForest in Fig. \ref{fig:iforest_demo}.
 For all three OD algorithms, \method is \textit{statistically} better than (most) baselines, including the default HPs of LOF and iForest which are widely used by practitioners.
 In fact, being an ensemble, iForest has been shown to be robust to HPs and outperform many other detectors in the literature \cite{emmott2015meta}.
 As such, improving over its default setting by our \method is remarkable.